holly-g/Sprint-Challenge--Testing/README.md

 ## Project Description

 * You're going to be writing the documentation and the tests for a CRUD API.
 * The API itself is really simple.
-You're task is to peek at the endpoints found in the `server.js` file and write docs for each one, then write the tests for the end points.
+Your task is to peek at the endpoints found in the `server.js` file and write docs for each one, then write the tests for the end points.

 ## DOCUMENTATION GOES HERE